GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 ## Gen AI's boost to sectors

 <!-- image -->
-**Image Description:** In this image we can see a building.
+**AI-Generated Image Description:** The image consists of a building icon.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a hand holding a currency note.
+**AI-Generated Image Description:** The image consists of a logo and some text.
+The logo is a stylized drawing of a letter "S" inside a circle.
+Below the logo, the text reads "Financial Services" in uppercase letters.
+The background is dark blue, and the text is in white.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a truck.
+**AI-Generated Image Description:** The image consists of a truck.
+The truck is depicted in a simple, white outline.
+Below the truck, there is text that reads "Transport and Storage".
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image, we can see a book.
+**AI-Generated Image Description:** The image consists of a book icon on the top.
+Below the book icon, the text "Education" is written in white.
+The background of the text is dark blue.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a laptop and a shopping cart icon.
+**AI-Generated Image Description:** The image consists of a dark blue background with a graphic of a computer and a shopping icon.
+The graphic is of a stylized shopping icon with a shopping cart icon, which is placed above the word "Retail" in white.
+Below the word "Retail," there is a yellow horizontal line.
+The text below the line reads "Retail Trade" in white.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image, we can see a box with a logo.
+**AI-Generated Image Description:** In the image there is a dark blue matte background with a white and grey box in the center.
+Inside the box there is a white circle with a white plus sign inside it.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a logo.
+**AI-Generated Image Description:** The image consists of a logo and text.
+The logo is placed on the left side of the image.
+It features a square with a line under it.
+The text below the logo is in white and reads "Construction".
 <!-- end image description -->

 <!-- image -->
-**Image Description:** Bottom left side of the image there is a laptop.
+**AI-Generated Image Description:** Media
+- icon: a laptop
+- screen: showing a grid of numbers
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a poster with some text and a logo.
+**AI-Generated Image Description:** The image contains a logo and text.
+The logo is a simple design with a headset icon and the words "Post and Telecommunication" written in white.
+The background is dark blue, and the logo is placed in the center of the image.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a bottle and a medical instrument.
+**AI-Generated Image Description:** The image is an infographic titled "Pharma."
+The background of the infographic is dark blue, and the main text is in white.
+There is an icon of a pill bottle in the upper left corner.
+Below the pill bottle icon, there is a yellow horizontal line.
 <!-- end image description -->